Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Vertex function for interaction mediator initialized in arbitrary quantum states

 Equation \eqref{eq:hierarchy_general} is the main result here.
-This new tool provides the desired generalization of the Bethe-Salpeter equation for the vertex function to the situation where the force carrier is initialized in a Fock state (or an arbitrary mixture of Fock states).
-Equation \eqref{eq:hierarchy_general}, schematically represented in Fig\ref{fig:hierarchy}, clearly shows how this generalized form of the equation contains an additional structure with respect to the standard Bethe-Salpeter equation, since it involves a new set of vertices (or components of the vertex tensor), each corresponding to a different Fock state.
+This new tool provides the desired generalization of the Bethe-Salpeter equation for the vertex function to the situation where the \fpm{mediator} is initialized in a Fock state (or an arbitrary mixture of Fock states).
+Equation \eqref{eq:hierarchy_general}, schematically represented in Fig.~\ref{fig:hierarchy} for the single-mode case, clearly shows how this generalized form of the equation contains an additional structure with respect to the standard Bethe-Salpeter equation, since it involves a new set of vertices (or components of the vertex tensor), each corresponding to a different Fock state.
 These additional components satisfy a set of coupled equations of the Dyson type.
-Since each of the additional components of the vertex tensor corresponds to a given Fock state, one can think of this extra structure being a representation of the Hilbert space of the force carrier.
-This is why we named the above equation ``Carrier-Hilbert-Space Bethe-Salpeter'' (CHSBS) equation.
-For a force carrier initialized in a given Fock-state, we see that the CHSBS equation involves a vertex component for that Fock state, plus an additional vertex component for each of all the Fock states with a smaller number of Bosons.
+Since each of the additional components of the vertex tensor corresponds to a given Fock state, one can think of this extra structure being a representation of the Hilbert space of the \fpm{mediator}.
+This is why we named the above equation ``\fpm{mediator}-Hilbert-Space Bethe-Salpeter'' (MHSBS) equation.
+For a \fpm{mediator} initialized in a given Fock-state, we see that the MHSBS equation involves a vertex component for that Fock state, plus an additional vertex component for each of all the Fock states with a smaller number of Bosons.
 The corresponding set of coupled Dyson equations can be inverted as

-and then solved in a iterative manner starting from the vertex component corresponding to the Fock vacuum state ($n_s=0 \forall s$),
+and then solved in a iterative manner starting from the vertex component corresponding to the Fock vacuum state ($n_s=0$ $\forall s$),

+{ We explicitly show the cascading structure of the vertex function when the \fpm{mediator} Boson is initialized in a pure Fock state focusing on the single mode Boson case.
+The explicit $u$-dependence in Eqs.~\eqref{Gamma_ladder} and \eqref{Gamma_ladder_separated} depends on the details of which component of $\Gamma(u)$ in Keldysh space we are calculating.
+For illustration purpose (without calculating a complete structure of $\Gamma(u)$ in Keldysh space), we assume here that $\Gamma(u)$ in Eq.~\eqref{Gamma_ladder} contains atleast a term with $D_K(u)$.
+In this case, $f(u)= (1+u)/(1-u)$ which yields,